LLMs Hallucinate Packages. Attackers Are Registering Them.

 The model provider?
 They didn’t create the malicious package.
 The attacker?
 They registered a package on a public registry, which isn’t inherently illegal.
 The developer?
 They installed something without verification, which is careless but common.

-The honest answer is that the existing software supply chain wasn’t designed for a world where an AI intermediary confidently recommends dependencies.
-The trust model assumed that developers chose packages based on reputation, documentation, community recommendations, and personal experience.
+Honestly, the existing software supply chain wasn’t designed for a world where an AI intermediary confidently recommends dependencies.
+Its trust model assumed that developers chose packages based on reputation, documentation, community recommendations, and personal experience.
 LLMs short-circuit that evaluation process.

 This doesn’t mean AI coding tools are too dangerous to use.
 It means the trust model needs to evolve.
 Verification should be built into the tooling, not left as a manual step that developers inevitably skip.